marcusaandahl/marcusaandahl-nvim/README.md

 * `Ctrl-W j` move to window on the down side.
 * `Ctrl-w v` creates a vertical window
 * `Ctrlw- q` quits window

+LSP-specific can be found at [https://vonheikemen.github.io/learn-nvim/feature/lsp-setup.html]
+* `K` applies hover => used to get documentation - requires LSP
+* `gc` in visual mode toggles comments
+* `grn` renames references (intellij refactor) - sloppy across files
+* `gra` shows code actions if error is shown
+* `grr` shows in a new tab references of the given reference
+* `gri` shows code implementations???
+* `gO` shows all symbols in current buffer
+* `Ctrl-s` in insert mode shows function signature for current function

 This file will have things added to it as more useful motions are discovered.